How To Protect WordPress Contact Forms Against SPAM

 #3 - Monitor your WP Activity Logs

-After that, you can start monitoring your WP Activity Log like your personal assistant, it records what is happening on your site, including contact form submissions and spam checks.
+To check that Shield is protecting your contact forms, you can monitoring your WP Activity Log like your personal assistant, it records what is happening on your site, including contact form submissions and spam checks.

-Example CF7: SPAM Check Pass & Human
+Example CF7: silentCAPTCHA (spam) Pass & Human

 Together, these entries confirm that your contact form integration is working and that Shield is actively protecting your forms.